 Selva – A second day in Selva gives you a chance to further explore this beautiful region.
 A great hike from town leads directly up to the Seceda meadows, part of the Puez-Odle Nature Park.
 Seceda has a number of wonderful trails.
 A favorite leads to the higher reaches of the meadows to Piera Longia, a picturesque mountain restaurant at the base of the peaks.

-Corvara – Leaving Selva, a dramatic hike through the U-shaped Vallunga Valley leads you to a high, rocky landscape and the Puez hut, and then past the the Gardena Pass to the Alta Badia Valley.
+Corvara – Leaving Selva, a dramatic hike through the U-shaped Vallunga Valley leads you to a high, rocky landscape and the Puez hut, a perfect stop for lunch and a break.
+Afterwards, high rocky trail lead past the the Gardena Pass and down to the Alta Badia Valley.

 The Gardena Pass is also accessible from Selva by bus or cable car, and you can have an easier day today walking the many pretty trails near the pass.
 From here, a scenic descent or a short bus transfer brings you to Corvara.
 Stay luxurious 4-star hotel in this pleasant village.